briandrum/codes.forchagrin.com/committees-boards-and-commissions.md

 ## Committees

-Committees are made up of three council members and all meet on an as-needed basis, often in the hour or so before council meetings start.
+Committees are made up of three Council members and all meet on an as-needed basis, often in the hour or so before Council meetings start.

 ### Committee of the Whole

-The Committee of the Whole is a committee meeting of the entire council.
+The Committee of the Whole is a committee meeting of the entire Council.
 Meetings are called on an as-needed basis when an issue is before Council that requires the deliberation of the entire Council.

  Name            | Role                  | Term
 -----------------|-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------
-Angie DeBernardo | President             | <small>Elected to council for a four-year term ending Dec 31, 2027<br>Elected council president for a one-year term ending Dec 31, 2024</small>
+Angie DeBernardo | President             | <small>Elected to Council for a four-year term ending Dec 31, 2027<br>Elected Council president for a one-year term ending Dec 31, 2024</small>
-Nancy Rogoff     | President pro tempore | <small>Elected to council for a two-year term ending Dec 31, 2025<br>Elected council president pro tempore for a one-year term ending Dec 31, 2024</small>
+Nancy Rogoff     | President pro tempore | <small>Elected to Council for a two-year term ending Dec 31, 2025<br>Elected Council president pro tempore for a one-year term ending Dec 31, 2024</small>
-Andrew Rockey    | Member                | <small>Elected to council for a two-year term ending Dec 31, 2025</small>
+Andrew Rockey    | Member                | <small>Elected to Council for a two-year term ending Dec 31, 2025</small>
-Brian Drum       | Member                | <small>Elected to council for a four-year term ending Dec 31, 2027</small>
+Brian Drum       | Member                | <small>Elected to Council for a four-year term ending Dec 31, 2027</small>
-Don Gutierrez    | Member                | <small>Elected to council for a two-year term ending Dec 31, 2025</small>
+Don Gutierrez    | Member                | <small>Elected to Council for a two-year term ending Dec 31, 2025</small>
-Erinn Grube      | Member                | <small>Elected to council for a four-year term ending Dec 31, 2027</small>
+Erinn Grube      | Member                | <small>Elected to Council for a four-year term ending Dec 31, 2027</small>
-Mike Corkran     | Member                | <small>Elected to council for a two-year term ending Dec 31, 2025</small>
+Mike Corkran     | Member                | <small>Elected to Council for a two-year term ending Dec 31, 2025</small>

 ### Administration & Finance Committee

  Name         | Role   | Term
 --------------|--------|-------------------------------------------------------------------------------------
-Don Gutierrez | Chair  | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Don Gutierrez | Chair  | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Erinn Grube   | Member | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Erinn Grube   | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Mike Corkran  | Member | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Mike Corkran  | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>

 ### Facilities & Services Committee

  Name            | Role   | Term
 -----------------|--------|-------------------------------------------------------------------------------------
-Erinn Grube      | Chair  | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Erinn Grube      | Chair  | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Angie DeBernardo | Member | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Angie DeBernardo | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Brian Drum       | Member | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Brian Drum       | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>

 ### Infrastructure & Utilities Committee

  Name         | Role   | Term
 --------------|--------|-------------------------------------------------------------------------------------
-Mike Corkran  | Chair  | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Mike Corkran  | Chair  | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Andrew Rockey | Member | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Andrew Rockey | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Don Gutierrez | Member | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Don Gutierrez | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>

 ### Safety Committee

  Name            | Role   | Term
 -----------------|--------|-------------------------------------------------------------------------------------
-Brian Drum       | Chair  | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Brian Drum       | Chair  | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Angie DeBernardo | Member | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Angie DeBernardo | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Nancy Rogoff     | Member | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Nancy Rogoff     | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>

 ## Boards